 The second choice is to use a precisely defined but flexible input file format.
 It is very useful when the user would like to process a lot of files with different settings (e. g. to compare a lot of different ADC's or the same ADC with different sampling rates).
-In this program we have already realised the following experimental structure:
+In this program we have already realized the following experimental structure:

-- The file may contain % signs.
-These denote comments: to the end-of-line the text is discarded from the numerical point of view. - There are fixed keywords which explain the preceding numerical string: device name, fs or sampling frequency, full-scale value, frequency, etc. Most of these (along with the corresponding numbers) are optional. - The comment delimiter and the keywords are in a separate ASCII file which can optionally be changed by the user. - Example:
+- There is an input data file (which contains the possibly automatically collected data) and a description file, which contains the environment parameters of the measurement - The description file may contain a special comment delimiter signs (default is %).
+These denote comments: to the end-of-line the text is discarded from the numerical point of view. - There are fixed keywords which explain the preceding numerical string: device name, fs or sampling frequency, full-scale value, frequency, etc. Most of these (along with the corresponding numbers) are optional and customizable. - The comment delimiter and the keywords are in a separate ASCII file which can optionally be changed by the user. - A working example (see the same fields in Fig. 3):